Windows 10 End of Life: Upgrade Paths for Enterprises

 Windows 10 end-of-life enterprise - Corsica Technologies

-Microsoft will stop providing full support for Windows 10 on October 14, 2025.
-At that time, these specific types of service and updates will no longer be available:
+Microsoft stopped providing full support for Windows 10 on October 14, 2025.
+At that time, these specific services and updates were discontinued:

 • Technical support